 Worth Seeing

-Skopelos Worth Seeing, Skopelos Archeological Sights, Skopelos Sightseeings, Skopelos Stafylos Tomb, Skopelos Monasteries, Skopelos Churches, Skopelos Castle, Skopelos Sentoukia
+Skopelos Worth Seeing, Skopelos Archaeological Sights, Skopelos Sightseeings, Skopelos Stafylos Tomb, Skopelos Monasteries, Skopelos Churches, Skopelos Castle, Skopelos Sentoukia

 SKOPELOS WORTH SEEING

 The tomb of Staphylos, 4 km from the capital.
-Its rich treasure led archeologists to deduce the tomb was that of an ancient king.
-Today the treasure can be seen in the museum of the nearby city of Volos, on the opposite coast of Greece.
+Its rich treasure led archaeologists to deduce that the tomb was that of an ancient king.
+Today, the treasure can be seen in the museum of the nearby city of Volos, on the opposite coast of Greece.

 The few remains of the temple of Asclipio (4th Century BC), on the beach, near the capital.

-The Ancient Tombs excavated in the rocks, at Sentoukia, in Mount Delphi.
+The Ancient Tombs were excavated in the rocks at Sentoukia, in Mount Delphi.
 Due to their location, they can be reached only on foot.

 The Monasteries of Skopelos are also worth seeing.